ugnedudzeviciute/ugnedudzeviciute.github.io/index3.md

 Sub-millimetre galaxies (SMGs) represent some of the most actively star forming galaxies that have ever occurred, with star formation rates in the range ~100-1000 solar masses per year and large molecular gas reservoirs.
 Several lines of evidence suggest that SMGs are an important element for constraining models of galaxy formation and evolution.

-The ALMA SCUBA-2 UDS survey is the largest available sample of ALMA identified SMGs, selected from the SCUBA-2 Cosmology Legacy Survey.
+This study analysed the largest available sample of ALMA identified SMGs from the ALMA SCUBA-2 UDS survey (follow-up of the SCUBA-2 Cosmology Legacy Survey).
 The main findings from the multi-wavelength analysis of this sample are:

 - SMGs may represent the highly efficient collapse of gas-rich massive haloes
 - SMGs are broadly consistent with simple homologous systems in the far-infrared, consistent with a centrally illuminated starburst;